 Rivera was arrested in the early hours of the 30th of October 2012, being discovered in bushes in the grounds of her property, after trying to gain access to the home of Cyrus, who was not in residence at the time.
 When he was arrested, Rivera told Police that “I am friends with Miley Cyrus….
 She’s my wife.
 Me and Miley have been friends for five years”.
 Police also discovered a pair of scissors in his possession at the time of his arrest.

-Rivera was convicted by the court of trespassing and was sentenced to 18-months jail, Cyrus obtained a temporary restraining order, later applying to the court to make this permanent.
+Rivera was convicted by the court of trespassing and was sentenced to 18-month jail, Cyrus obtained a temporary restraining order, later applying to the court to make this permanent.

-Cyrus also has a restraining order against at least on other crazed fan; Devon Meek after he was arrested outside the star's home.
-In Police interview, Meek told Police that he believes the singer is communicating with him via the radio.
-It is understood that he was ordered to receive psychiatric treatment and has said he plans to continue to pursue Miley Cyrus if/when he's released from hospital care.
+Cyrus also has a restraining order against at least another crazed fan, Devon Meek, after he was arrested outside the star's home.
+In a Police interview, Meek told the Police that he believes the singer is communicating with him via the radio.
+It is understood that he was ordered to receive psychiatric treatment and has said he plans to continue to pursue Miley Cyrus if/when he is released from hospital care.